sveri/closp/README.md

 Currently the support is some kind of tricky regarding support of latest firefox versions.
 Please look in the `profiles->dev->ddependencies` section of the `project.clj` file for some comments on this matter.
 It is possible to use both, the htmlunitdriver and an older firefox version or only a newer firefox version.

+## Internationalization

+Closp uses <https://github.com/ptaoussanis/tower> for internationalization.
+It is configured as a component in `your.ns.components.locale`.
+You have to add additional strings / translations there to use them in your web application.
+For examples look at `your.ns.routes.user`.

 ## Minor features.